 - Find the company's net sales revenue.
 This requires no calculation because the sales shown on the company's income statement are net sales.
 If for any reason, that figure is unavailable, you can calculate net sales by subtracting from the company's gross sales its sales returns, allowances for damaged goods, and any sales discounts offered.

 - Find the company's operating profit margin ratio by dividing operating income by net sales.

 An Example of the Ratio Calculation

-Say that a company has a gross income of $20 million, and cost of goods sold of $15 million.
-It also has $400,000 in depreciation.
-Therefore, its operating income would equal $20 million gross income minus $15 million COGS minus $400,000 in depreciation, which gives you a result of $4.6 million in operating income.
+Say that a company has gross sales of $20 million, and cost of goods sold plus operating expenses of $15.4 million.
+Therefore, its operating income would equal $20 million gross income minus $15.4 million in total expenses, which leaves a result of $4.6 million in operating income.